hssnazhr/Power-BI-Report/README.md

-# Superstore Sales & Customer Insights Dashboard
+# Superstore Sales Analysis – Power BI

-## 📖 Overview
+## 📖 Project Overview
+- I took on this personal project to improve my visualisations skills on Power BI, especially on making interactive dashboards.
+- I created these dashboards with skills and knowledge gained upon completing my Microsoft: Power BI Data Analyst Associate Certification back in March 2025.
+This certification has allowed me to shift from just visualising data to asking the right business questions, designing visuals that support decision-making, and using filter, slicers, and drill-throughs to enhance interactivity.
 - This project analyzes retail sales data from a fictional Superstore to uncover trends in revenue, profitability, and customer behavior.
-- The interactive Power BI dashboard highlights performance by region, product category, and customer segment, helping decision-makers identify growth opportunities and underperforming areas.
+- The goal is to provide actionable recommendations that improve sales strategy and business outcomes.
 ---

 ## 🎯 Objectives